-A book, a day: Karl Gerstner
+A book, a day: Designing Programmes by Karl Gerstner

 One of the most important innovators in typography, commercial art and corporate design, Karl Gerstner was a genius.